 Good Characterization is why most people read fiction.
-Sure, you can draw your readers in with action, mystery, and romance, but what they will remember thirty years after reading your book are the characters.
-Or not.
+Sure, you can draw your readers in with action, mystery, and romance, but thirty years from now, your readers will remember your characters the most.

 You will always remember Elizabeth Bennett, Katniss, Holden, Jean Valjean, and Harry the boy who lived.
 These characters will stick in your brain for years, maybe longer even than some of your friends.
 However, other characters you forgot as soon as you closed the book.
 What was the character’s name of that book you had to read in ninth grade?
 You know, the really boring one?